Gystre/Kyle-Board/README.md

 -   lightbox preview for images (probs just stick in a prebuilt package or smthn)
 -   FTS (postgres)
 -   CI/CD (auto deploy server with dockerfile via github integration in heroku and web with vercel github integration)
+-   upload videos

 ## Bugs

 -   logging out in different tab doesn't logout all tabs
 -   new posts only appear on refresh while viewing user's profile
+-   video embed for discord doesn't work, meta tags broken
+-   no thumbnail for video tag on mobile

 ## Misc